-Though born on August 16, 1949 in Walsenburg, Colorado, Debora Greger spent her childhood in Richland, Washington, the eldest of seven children.
+Born on August 16, 1949, in Walsenburg, Colorado, Debora Greger spent her childhood in Richland, Washington, the eldest of seven children.
 Her town bordered the Hanford Site, a plutonium production facility constructed as part of the Manhattan Project in 1943.
 The plutonium produced at the site was used in both the first nuclear bomb tested and the bomb detonated over Nagasaki.
 This was where her father, along with many other Richland fathers, worked.

-She attended University of Washington and graduated with her BA in 1971.
+She attended the University of Washington and graduated with a BA in 1971.
 She continued on to the Iowa Writers' Workshop, received her MFA in 1974, and, in the same year, was awarded the Grolier Prize in Poetry.

-Her first poetry collection, Movable Islands, was published in 1980 to enthusiastic reviews.
-Five years later, she published her second book, and.
+Her first poetry collection, Movable Islands (Princeton University Press), was published in 1980.
+Five years later, she published her second book, And (Princeton University Press).
 Notably, her 1996 collection, Desert Fathers, Uranium Daughters, revolves around her father's work environment at the Hanford Site and the impact it had on her childhood.

 Greger is also a visual artist.
 Her collages have appeared in several magazines and book covers, including Intention & Interpretation, edited by Gary I. Seminger, and William Logan's Desperate Measures.
 Her work has been exhibited in venues across the country.